 - Black Bass.
 There is a very good population of black bass, although it is under great pressure, which complicates its fishing.
 The medium size is quite big: specimens over 2 kg are relatively common, and occasionally specimens over 3 kg are caught.

 - Zander.
 Present in the reservoir for several years, the population has shot up exponentially in a short time, with negative repercussions on the population of bleak.
 Today they reach very good sizes, with some specimens being able to exceed 80 cm in length.
 Together with the excessive fishing pressure, this is one of the reasons why this reservoir is not experiencing its best moments with regard to other predators.

 - Carp.
 There is a good population of carp size.
 In general there are not as many really big carp as there can be in 0rellana but there are quite a few medium sized carp.

 The bleak is the main source of food for predators, but its populations suffered a significant decline several years ago, coinciding with the arrival of the zander.
 This decline has influenced the morphology of the black bass, much more stylized than in the neighboring reservoir of Orellana.

-Today the bleak is starting to recover, the crawfish is quite abundant, as well as the sunfish.
+Today the bleak is starting to recover, big schools of fish are beginning to be seen.
+The crawfish is quite abundant, as well as the sunfish.
 Large school of zander fries are also a good source of food in spring.